Family-Friendly Backyard Campout Ideas

 Two kids playing sack race

 Plan an activity or two you know they love and a few new ones you hope they’ll learn to enjoy.
 Kids love learning and trying new things.
-If they associate these brain-stimulating activities with backyard campouts, they’ll be begging for more!
+They’ll beg for more if they associate these brain-stimulating activities with backyard campouts!

 Delicious Camping Meals

-Camping can include simple meals over a campfire or more in-depth meals prepped at home and freeze-dried camping food.
-Everyone has a different palate, so you’ll need to choose your favorite meals based on your preferences.
+Camping can include simple meals over a campfire, more in-depth meals prepped at home, and quick-prep meals like freeze-dried camping food.
+Everyone has a different palate, so you must choose your favorite meals based on your preferences.

 KAMUI Mixed Rice Preparation

 Simple campfire favorites include hot dogs, foil packets, and endless hobo pie creations.
-There are also a handful of backyard camp-out desserts that are a must!
-S’mores, banana boats, and campfire cones are bound to get everyone involved excited!
+A handful of backyard camp-out desserts are also a must!
+S’mores, banana boats, and campfire cones will get everyone involved excited!

 Utilizing a camp stove and/or a grill, you can make nearly any meal in the great outdoors.
-Creative ramen recipes, mac and cheese combinations, and grilled favorites make camp dinners a bit more extravagant.
+Creative ramen recipes, mac and cheese combinations, and grilled favorites make camp dinners more extravagant.

 If you want to spend less time on meal preparation.
 Try the KAMUI Freeze-dried Rice.
 It is made of premium Japanese rice, dried vegetables, and flavors used in Japanese cuisine.
 Just pour hot water directly into the pouch, allow it to rehydrate for 15 minutes, and enjoy this tasty meal.